ucsc/bugfree-wookie/README.md

 Will send an email with the error that was uncaught to the support\_email.
 If this function fails, write\_error() is called, which will write the original error as well as the email error to the file error.log.

+####Other comments

+The fields classified as required, are not essentially required by the ITR system.
+However creating a ticket without a title, a group for the ticket or a application section is not good enough for automation scripts.
+If you would like to create tickets without these fields, send an email to ucsc@service-now with only the fields you need.